-For many kids, starting out with simple mind mapping can be very helpful in their learning process.
-If you’d like a little extra support for your child, our skilled tutors would be happy to hold 1-1 tutoring sessions with them.
+For many students, starting out with simple mind mapping can be very helpful in their learning process.
+If you’d like a little extra support, our skilled tutors would be happy to hold 1-1 tutoring sessions with you!

 What are mind maps used for?

 Mind mapping can help you develop your understanding of certain topics or concepts and help you see how things correlate.
 Creating a mind map has been shown to be effective for memory and learning in general.
 It can also be helpful for identifying knowledge gaps in your understanding of the topic at hand.